-4. Group Discussion/ Reflection (14%) - Weekly or as noted in Nexus
+4. Group Discussion/ Reflection (14%) - Weekly or as noted in Nexus Requirement:

-- Students will be expected to read the Lesson notes ahead of the class. - The instructor will provide a relevant topic or guiding questions for students to discuss relating to the lesson of the day. - Students will be provided time (10 15 minutes) to review the topic/question ask questions of the instructor to understand, and write down their reflections/thoughts based on the discussions, class lectures, and their personal points of view in the group discussion forum on Nexus.
-Students will be given access to view their submissions after they have been posted and graded.
-Specific questions for each discussion forum will be posted during class. - Students will be assessed and marked (maximum of 5 marks per topic) based on the quality of their submissions. - This online participation marks could have components of self-assessments or peer-grading.

-- The total number of topics for the term will be determined based on availability of time and course content to be covered. - The online participation requires students to attend the online class/lecture that the topic is presented.
+- Students will be expected to read the Lesson notes ahead of the class. - The instructor will provide a relevant topic or guiding questions for students to discuss relating to the lesson of the day. - Students will be provided time (12 15 minutes) to review the topic ask questions of the instructor to understand, and write their reflections/thoughts based on the discussions, class lectures, and their personal points of view in the group discussion forum on Nexus.
+Students will be given access to view their submissions after they have been posted.
+Specific questions for each discussion forum will be posted during class. - Following the discussion posting, students will be presented with a quiz question based on the topic.
+Students will be provided time to review the question and respond.
+Responses are based on the discussion forum posts. - Students will be assessed and marked (maximum of 5 marks per topic) based on the quality of their submissions. - This online participation marks could have components of self-assessments or peer-grading. - The total number of topics for the term will be determined based on availability of time and course content to be covered. - The online participation requires students to attend the online class/lecture that the topic is presented.
 There will be no marks awarded for missed classes without prior approval from the instructor and/or documented extenuating circumstances, such as a medical situation, that prevented their participation and timely completion of their work.
+Exceptions are subject to review and approval of the instructor.